konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 #### Challenges

 - Reproducibility
+    - Save assets in machine learning lifecycle
-    - Asset tracking, reproduce experiments
+    - Reproduce the experiments
-    - execute as a pipeline
+    - Setup pipeline to run model training and deployment.
-    - model is saved and ready to compare new model with old model.
+    - Save model and ready to compare new model with old model.

 #### What's next?

-- Reproducibility
+- Ensure reproducibility of the experiments.
-    - Experiment can be reproduced.
-Assets are saved associated with experiments.
+    - Model training and deployment can be reproduced easily.
+Assets are saved associated with the experiments.
-- Operate model
+- Operate model.
-    - Models are maintained and can be associated with experiments and endpoints.
+    - Models are maintained and can be associated with the experiments and endpoints.

 ---